LawrenceRLiu/NoWag/readme.md

 ![Nowag Overview](assets/Overview.png)

 **NoWag was accepted at COLM 2025!
-Looking forward to seeing you at the conference!**
+Looking forward to seeing you in Montreal!**
 ## Overview
 This is the official implementation of NoWag, a unified framework for shape-preserving compression of large language models.